kruus/gen-dnn/src/cpu/ve/README.md

 Sometimes VE_OMP_NUM_THREADS>1 VE_PROGINFO=DETAIL runs hang during exit stats printout.

-Depending sentsitively on compile options, zero, underlow and overflow results like +/-NaN and +/-inf for vectorized math functions may not agree with scalar (or IEEE) results.
+Depending sensitively on compile options, zero, underlow and overflow results like +/-NaN and +/-inf for vectorized math functions may not agree with scalar (or IEEE) results.
 Usually the scalar functions conform to standards.